mortonsc/TIgameoflife/README.md

 ## Supported Calculators
 This program is tested on a TI-84+.
-The 83+, 83+SE, 84+, and 84+SE are all compatible on an assembly level, so it should work on any of them.
+It should be compatible with the TI-83+, TI-83+SE, TI-84+, and TI-84+SE.
-However, it will run significantly slower on the standard TI-83+, whose CPU is not as fast.
+However, it will run noticeably slower on the TI-83+, which has a slower CPU.

 ## Compilation
-The source code for this program is hosted on [github](https://github.com/mortonsc/TIgameoflife "mortonsc/TIgameoflife").
+The source code for this program is hosted on [Github](https://github.com/mortonsc/TIgameoflife "mortonsc/TIgameoflife").
 To compile the program, you will need the following software:
 * [SDCC](http://sdcc.sourceforge.net/ "SDCC") (Small Device C Compiler): compiler/assembler/linker
 * [hex2bin](http://hex2bin.sourceforge.net/ "hex2bin"): converts output from SDCC to binary file
 * [binpac8x.py](http://www.ticalc.org/archives/files/fileinfo/429/42915.html "binpac8x"): packages binary file into executable for the calculator

-The included Makefile assumes all these programs are in your system path.
+The makefile assumes all these programs are in your system path.
 On Linux, it may also be necessary to change the permissions of binpac8x.py so you can execute it: `chmod +x binpac8x.py`.

 ### Linux
-To compile:
+To download and compile the source: open a terminal and navigate to the directory you want to download the source to.
+Then enter the commands:

     git clone https://github.com/mortonsc/TIgameoflife.git
     make
 That's it!
+The executable file is `game_of_life.8xp`.

 ### Windows
 All the required software is available for Windows, so it should be possible to compile, but I haven't tried.

 ## Installation
-Currently the only way to obtain an executable is to follow the compilation process above.
+Currently the only official way to obtain an executable is to follow the compilation process above.
-Once you've done that, upload `game_of_life.8xp` to your favorite emulator, or, if you're particularly trusting, upload it to your calculator with your favorite linking software.
+Once you've done that, open `game_of_life.8xp` with your favorite emulator, or, if you're particularly trusting, upload it to your calculator with your favorite linking software.
-As far as I know the program is stable, but bear in mind that running assembly programs on the calculator is inherently dangerous.
+As far as I know the program is safe, but bear in mind that running assembly programs on the calculator is inherently dangerous.

 ## How to Play